 When a glass rod is rubbed with a silk cloth, opposite charges appear on both the rod and the cloth.

 The phenomenon of charging bodies by rubbing them against each other is known as charging by friction.
-Here, electrons are transferred from one body to another giving both the bodies an equal but opposite charge.
-The number of electrons lost by one body (attains positive charge due to loss of negatively charged electrons) is equal to the number of electrons gained by the other body (attains negative charge).
+Here, electrons are transferred from one body to another, giving both bodies an equal but opposite charge.
+The number of electrons lost by one body (attains a positive charge due to loss of negatively charged electrons) is equal to the number of electrons gained by the other body (attains a negative charge).
 Therefore, the net charge of the system is zero.
 This is in accordance with the law of conservation of charge

 A positive point charge experiences a force in an electrostatic field.
 Since the charge will experience a continuous force and cannot jump from one point to another, the electric field lines must be continuous.